matstc/high-intensity-interval-training-cli/README.md

 # High-intensity Interval Training CLI

-This is a command line utility for doing high-intensity interval training.
+This is a command-line utility for doing high-intensity interval training.

-Write down your training steps in workout.txt, one step per line.
+Write down your training steps in `workout.txt`, one step per line.

 Then run: